 This movement toward higher education’s despatialization—defined by John B. Thompson in light of tele-communication as “detach[ment] from the spatial condition of common locality”—preceded the pandemic, of course.
 But the pandemic hastened what some called the inevitable trend toward networked models of assembling.
 Hence the spring and summer of 2020 witnessed calls to “embrace this moment strategically,” to use the words of Hans Taparia, a professor of business at New York University, as “online education could expand access exponentially and drop its costs by magnitudes.”

 On the one hand, it was easy to sympathize with these arguments.
 Before the pandemic, the privilege of possessing and accessing physical space was mostly relegated to academia’s elite.
 Adjuncts, for instance, were often denied physical offices on campus, let alone institutional “homes,” and contingent faculty (like my spouse) were overwhelmingly employed to teach online courses, while teaching in-person generally was the default position of tenured or tenure-track faculty (like me).
 Moreover, because contingent faculty are granted little to no research funding, they had little ability to physically attend academic conferences.
 As Jessie Daniels and Polly Thistlethwaite note, “What happens inside a conference meeting room rarely exists for anyone except those few who can afford to be physically present.”
 A similar dynamic applied to the student experience, as idyllic, residential campuses tend to attract a wealthier student body relative to online schools or commuter campuses.
-In these ways, physical space in higher education often have functioned as the dividing line separating the haves and have-nots, the privileged and everyone else.
+In these ways, physical space in higher education often has functioned as the dividing line separating the haves and have-nots, the privileged and everyone else.
 No wonder the push among some to diminish the centrality of academia’s physical spaces, to make them more contingent rather than central to the college experience.

 But despatialization also exacerbates the very divides that its proponents argue it would overcome.
 Taparia’s op-ed in the New York Times is an interesting case in point.
 Even as he acknowledges that “no one doubts that the [online] student experience would not be as holistic” as the in-person one, he nevertheless reaches this ultimate takeaway: “But universities don’t need to abandon in-person teaching for students who see the value in it.
 They simply need to create ‘parallel’ online degrees for all their core degree programs.”
 In short, Taparia inadvertently ends up advocating for the further entrenchment of the two-tiered system in academia, one that offers affluent students a more “holistic” face-to-face, campus-based education while providing less affluent students a supposedly “parallel” but, by his own admission, less “holistic” online education.

-Taparia’s argument illustrates one of the main claims of this essay: the role of higher education as an aspirationally democratic enterprise partly hinges on its ability to maintain the existence, robustness, and accessibility of its physical shared spaces.
+Taparia’s argument illustrates one of the main claims of this essay: the role of higher education as an aspirationally-democratic enterprise partly hinges on its ability to maintain the existence, robustness, and accessibility of its physical shared spaces.
 No doubt the maintenance of such spaces with the threat of a pandemic resurgence is unprecedentedly complicated, expensive, and even, in some cases, impossible.
 Nevertheless, even as we improve digital communication, we must also keep front and center the importance of cultivating, investing in, and ensuring widespread access to academia’s shared physical spaces.